alaao07/vyresite/README.md

 - 🧼 Minimal JS for smooth interaction
 - 🖼️ SVG-based logo and icons (no external assets)
 - 🧠 Optimized structure and color contrast for accessibility
-- 🌐 Ready to deploy on any static hosting (GitHub Pages, Vercel, Netlify)

 ---